 Silent switch is basically a linear switch modified to produce a quieter typing sound.
 Currently several manufacturers of mechanical switches such as Cherry MX, Gateron, Kailh, and Outemu have their own silent switch products.

-4. Buying a Low Profile Mechanical Keyboard
+4. Buy a Low Profile Mechanical Keyboard

 Low Profile mechanical keyboard has a design with the thinnest level of thickness among other mechanical keyboard products.
 In addition to being thinner and more ergonomic than standard mechanical keyboards, low profile mechanical keyboards have been proven to produce a quieter typing sound for the following reasons: